Despite India’s poor track record, Tata takes a gamble on semiconductors

 Setting up an OSAT facility could be the right start.
 The global market for OSAT is estimated at $32 billion and is expected to grow six-fold to $180 billion by 2028.
 There are already large independent global players in the space — for instance, Taiwan-based ASE Technology Holdings (revenues: $11.7 billion).
 “Being an OSAT player is one option as it requires $0.5 billion to $1 billion of investment,” the executive said.

 The second option is to acquire a second-hand foundry or build a plant making high nanometre chips of 28 nm, a low-tech, low-margin but large-volume market, which would require investments of $2-5 billion.
-However, with the market shifting to smaller nanometre chips much faster than anticipated as demand more processing power, efficiency and less power consumption, the volume chip market could shrink after five or seven years.
+However, with the market shifting to smaller nanometre chips much faster than anticipated as companies demand more processing power, efficiency and less power consumption, the volume chip market could shrink after five or seven years.

 But investing in high-tech fab technology (12 nm and below) means a huge bill — $10-15 billion — and a similar amount to upgrade technology in the next five to 10 years with break-evens that could take over a decade.